pixavier/sdl4snap/README.md

 ## Usage and blocks

 Start from the HelloWorld example, and delete the blocks you will not use.
-Each agent (sprite) has some atributes (local variables) that are needed by the SDL engine, such as "SDL state".
-The approach is systematic SDL translation to a programming language, as explained in "[Implementing from SDL](https://raw.githubusercontent.com/pixavier/sdl4snap/master/docs/Sanders_ImplementingFromSDL.pdf)".
+Each agent (sprite) has attributes (local variables) that the SDL engine needs, such as "SDL state".
+The approach is a systematic translation of SDL into a programming language, as in the early days ([Saracco](https://raw.githubusercontent.com/pixavier/sdl4snap/master/docs/Saracco_The_CCITT_SpecificationAndDescriptionLanguage.pdf)) and more recently ([Trossen](https://raw.githubusercontent.com/pixavier/sdl4snap/master/docs/Trossen_FrameworkForAutomatic_SDL_to_C++_Translation.pdf)) and [Sanders](https://raw.githubusercontent.com/pixavier/sdl4snap/master/docs/Sanders_ImplementingFromSDL.pdf)).

 To create new processes, duplicate a similar one instead creating it from scratch.